Ryijy

-Ryijy is a woven Finnish long-tufted tapestry or knotted-pile carpet hanging.
+Rya (Swedish and Danish), Rye (Norwegian) or Ryijy (Finnish) is an originally entirely hand-made, woven or knotted-pile long-tufted textile with a Nordic origin.

+Originally, it served as a blanket and cloak for the Vikings.
+Later, it was long used as a bedcover, with the pile facing the body.
+Today, it is one of the best-known products of textile art in Finland and is primarily used as a wall hanging.
+Its design has adapted to changing aesthetic preferences over time.

+Ryas are associated both with folklore and with various artistic styles.

+Origin

-The name ryijy originated with the Scandinavian word rya, which means "thick cloth".
+The Finnish name ryijy originated with the Scandinavian word rya, which means "thick cloth".
 The decorative ryijy rug is an art form unique to Finland.
 In the late 19th century, ryijy rug weaving developed as a folk art.
 Some of the most beautiful tapestries were woven then.

 Ryijys date from as early as the 9th century.
 Similar in nature to a woolen knotted Persian carpet, the ryijy knots are further apart and made much larger and longer.
 Originally woven for use as coverlets and bedding, they were mainly in natural colors, white, gray, and black.
 Some tones of yellow, red, green, and blue were introduced with vegetable dyes.
 Later, aniline dyes added another dimension of color and design.